 - Install a Lazy Susan in deeper cabinets to ensure the person can reach all items.

 - Bathrooms should have either a wheelchair-maneuverable bathtub with a 60-inch turning radius or T-turn space, or a stand-up shower that has no threshold and is at least 36 inches wide.

 - There should be space to transfer from wheelchair to toilet.

 - Walk-in closets are ideal for wheelchair-bound individuals, but a closet organizer that allows the person to reach all items can also work.

 Being in a wheelchair certainly changes how a person lives his life, but it shouldn’t mean compromising or settling for a home environment that is less comfortable or accessible.
 At Hillendale Home Care, we believe that our wheelchair-bound clients deserve to enjoy the same access to their homes and everything in them that everyone else has.

-Our Concord home care professionals can help your family decide on the modifications that will help your loved one live a safer and more independent life at home.
+As the leaders in elder care in Pleasant Hill and surrounding areas, our home care team can help your family decide on the modifications that will help your loved one live a safer and more independent life at home.
 Contact our team today to learn more about our home care assistance services.